Ensembl/ensembl-leap/README.md

 Author: Lucas Cortes

 Date: 13.03.25

-I am going to try to create a list of filters that LEAP has.
+# LEAP (Long Read Extension and Annotation Pipeline)

+## LEAP is intended to be used to extend the five prime and three prime ends of any full length human transcript to the extent of the existing evidence.

+### List of LEAP filters.
 This may not be every single filter but hopefully this is instructive.

 PolyA - Only including PolyA sites that have an actual polyA signal within 50bp of the annotated site, this is done before the pipeline begins
 Cage - None